 The production process in industry can not be separated from the use of machines.
 One of the important machinery and widely used in the industry is rotating machinery.
 Monitoring of machine conditions is very important to do in the industry [1].
 The acoustic signal can be used to analyze the condition of the machinery beside the vibration signal.
 The characteristics of each machine can be distinguished from the pattern formed [2-4].
 Mixing of one signal with another signal is a common condition which can make destruction of the original signal.
 Separation of machinery signals is needed to get a signal that approaches the original signal [1, 5].
-Blind Source Separation (BSS) is a technique to separate a mixed signal in a "blind" state.
-In this case the "blind" is not knowing the mixing signal, only knowing the mixed signal [6].
+Blind Source Separation (BSS) is a technique to separate a mixed signal [6].
 In the BSS technique, several methods can be used to separate acoustic emission signals.
 One of them is Independent Component Analysis (ICA).
 By an assumption on the statistical independence between the source signals, BSS has been successfully tackled by ICA, which has become a standard statistical method for separation problems [7, 8].
 The ICA derivative method, FastICA, has been used by Ghita et al. to separate signals both in artificial mixing and in actual mixing.
 Mixed signals from 4 human voices were obtained from 4 sensors.
 Each source signal in the two blends carried out was reconstructed successfully [8].
 The same method is also used by Farhat et al. to separate gear signals.
 Healthy and damaged wheel components were identified [5].
 Ajami et al. used ICA to identify the condition of a real turbine system.
 The PCA approach is also used to help reduce the dimensions of the data obtained.
 The results showed that the method was effective in identifying damage [9].
 The combination of ICA and SVM was proposed by Ji and Zhang in the diagnosis and classification of engine damage [10].
 The combination of ICA and ensemble Empirical Mode Decomposition (EMD) methods succeeded in separating multiple failures on bearings with different speed variations [11].
-The ICA method can generally separate signals well with fast computing time when the number of observations is equal or more than the number of sources [12, 13].
+The ICA method can generally separate signals well with fast computing time when the number of observations is equal or more that the number of sources [12, 13].